 The Met Office aims to allow reuse of such material for no cost or as little cost as possible.
 The possibility of a licence fee being charged is assessed once the licence application has been received.

 In order to request access to information, photographs, graphs, slides and similar material that is not displayed on this website, please complete our Application for Public Sector Information.
-Your request will be assessed and answered within twenty working days, in accordance with The Re-use of Public Information Regulations 2005.
+Your request will be assessed and answered within twenty working days, in accordance with The Re-Use of Public Sector Information 2015.

 The Met Office's Pricing policy defines the overall framework from which the detailed prices are set.

-The Met Office supports HMSO's Information Fair Trader Scheme (IFTS) and Information fair trader statement.
-Licensing is carried out in accordance with the Delegation of Authority from HMSO, Competition Act 1998, European Union Law, and World Meteorological Organization Resolution 40.
-All Met Office licences are non-exclusive and conform to The Re-use of Public Information Regulations 2005.
+Licensing is carried out in accordance with the Delegation of Authority from the Keeper of Public Records, Competition Act 1998, European Union Law, and World Meteorological Organization Resolution 40.
+All Met Office licences are non-exclusive and conform to The Re-Use of Public Sector Information Regulations 2015.

-For more information on Crown Copyright policy and licensing arrangements please visit the Office of Public Sector Information website.
+For more information on Crown Copyright policy and licensing arrangements please visit the National Archives website - http://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/uk-government-licensing-framework/crown-copyright/

 Freedom of Information